mrwind-up-bird/coding-session/Readme.md

-# 🕸️ Webnetz Coding Session 🕸
+# 🕸️ Coding Session 🕸

 ## Description

-Coding Session for an application as Developer@Webnetz.
+Coding Session for an application.
 This Repository runs a Docker Container with MySQL, PHP 8.2, Symfony 6.x and NGinX.
 The Task for this Session was:

 1. Build a simple Webapp for uploading, verifying and storing Data uploaded via .csv